uros-bojanic/cyclic-redundancy-check/README.md

 ### Usage

-`crc_decode(sequence, generator)` - Decodes a binary number (`sequence`) using the provided generator polynomial (`generator`), and returns a boolean value indicating whether there are errors in the original information sequence or not, based on the result of a cyclic redundancy check.
+`crc_decode(sequence, generator)` - Decodes a binary number using the provided generator polynomial, and returns a boolean value indicating whether there are errors in the original information sequence or not, based on the result of a cyclic redundancy check.
 If generator is not passed as an argument, CRC32 is used by default.
 ```
 >>> crc_decode(0b11011010000, 0b10101)
 False